Graduated Response Early Years

 One Page Profile

-A universal tool that can be used to collate information about a child and how to support them.
+One Page Profile with prompts (DOC) is a universal tool that can be used to collate information about a child and how to support them.

 Developmental tracker

-A developmental tracker can help identify if a child is showing typical development for their age, may be at risk of delay or is exceeding age-related expectations.
+A Developmental tracker (DOC) can help identify if a child is showing typical development for their age, may be at risk of delay or is exceeding age-related expectations.
 The developmental tracker below focuses on the prime areas of learning as these lay the foundation of learning in all other specific areas.

 What to Expect When